-The Aurora slip and fall attorneys of Rosenfeld Injury Lawyers are committed to helping people who have been injured due to the negligent actions of their employers or property owners who fail to maintain their buildings and premises.
+The Aurora slip and fall attorneys of Rosenfeld Injury Lawyers LLC are committed to helping people who have been injured due to the negligent actions of their employers or property owners who fail to maintain their buildings and premises.
 We understand that a slip or fall can change your life suddenly and be as much of a financial burden as a physical one.
-By exploring every avenue available, we can ensure that our clients are able to recover all of the compensation that the law allows so that they need not worry about how they will make ends meet during their physical recovery.
+By exploring every avenue available, we can ensure that our clients can recover all of the compensation that the law allows so that they need not worry about how they will make ends meet during their physical recovery.

 Common Types of Slip and Fall Accidents in Aurora

 Slips and falls are common injuries on the job, but they can happen almost anywhere.
-When the failure of the property owners or an employer to provide a safe environment through reasonable means contributes to these accidents, victims may be able to file lawsuits on the grounds of premises liability or file claims against their employers if the accident occurred on the job.
+When the failure of the property owners or an employer to provide a safe environment through reasonable means contributes to these accidents, victims may be able to file lawsuits on the grounds of premises liability or file claims against their employers if the incident occurred on the job.
 Following are some examples of the most common slip and fall accidents we encounter.

 - Falls down elevator shafts— whether the fall occurs because the area was not marked off during maintenance or construction or because the doors opened when they shouldn’t have, the property owner can be held liable when someone falls into an open elevator shaft.
 These accidents don’t have very happy outcomes.